merge-api/merge-ats-python/docs/JobInterviewStagesApi.md

     api_instance = job_interview_stages_api.JobInterviewStagesApi(api_client)
     x_account_token = "X-Account-Token_example" # str | Token identifying the end user.
     id = "id_example" # str |
-    expand = "departments,offices,job" # str | Which relations should be returned in expanded form.
-Multiple relation names should be comma separated without spaces. (optional) include_remote_data = True # bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional)
+    expand = "job" # str | Which relations should be returned in expanded form.
+Multiple relation names should be comma separated without spaces. (optional) if omitted the server will use the default value of "job" include_remote_data = True # bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional)

     # example passing only required values which don't have defaults set